A mixed Petrov-Galerkin Cosserat rod finite element formulation: Conclusion

 \section{Conclusion}

 In this work, we have proposed a total Lagrangian mixed Petrov--Galerkin finite element formulation for Cosserat rods that addresses fundamental numerical challenges of classical rod formulations.
-The proposed method employs a Lagrangian quaternion interpolation that relies on a minimal set of mathematical concepts while avoiding singularities and ensuring objectivity without additional complexity.
+The proposed method employs a Lagrange quaternion interpolation that relies on a minimal set of mathematical concepts while avoiding singularities and ensuring objectivity without additional complexity.
 In contrast to intrinsically locking-free interpolations based on Lie groups, such as $\SE(3)$, our approach avoids the need for trigonometric functions or complex tangent mappings.
 The formulation is based on a Petrov--Galerkin projection of the internal virtual work and employs the Hellinger--Reissner principle, which introduces independent resultant contact forces and moments and thus leads to a truly locking-free finite element formulation.
 Furthermore, since the same Petrov--Galerkin projection is used, our formulation can be seamlessly combined with other kinematic interpolations that use the same projection, such as the $\SE(3)$ interpolation (as exemplified in this paper), the $\mR^{12}$ or the $\mR^3\times \SO(3)$ interpolation outlined in \textcite{Eugster2023}.
+With the Petrov--Galerkin method, the expressions for the virtual work contributions become much simpler than with a Bubnov--Galerkin approach, since the interpolation of the virtual rotation is not dependent on the generalized coordinates.
+Additionally, no Lagrange multiplier is required to ensure unit length of the nodal quaternions.
+A drawback of the Petrov--Galerkin method is that the iteration matrix for the Newton--Raphson is not symmetric, which might need more computation time when iterative solvers are used.

 The numerical examples clearly demonstrate the advantages of the proposed mixed formulation over displacement-based approaches.
 Locking effects, including membrane and shear locking, are completely eliminated, obviating the need for reduced integration or other numerical strategies.
 Reduced integration mitigates locking in displacement-based formulations in the sense that the centerline and orientation converge to the correct solutions.
 However, reduced integration does not prevent large fluctuations in deformations within an element and, consequently, in the resultant contact forces and moments.
-Therefore, the mixed formulation allows for the application of other spatial integration strategies that may be more suitable for certain applications.
+Therefore, the mixed formulation allows for the application of other spatial integration strategies, such as Gauss--Lobatto quadrature, that may be more suitable for certain applications.

 Although the mixed formulation requires additional degrees of freedom, it increases computational robustness and efficiency.
 Compared to the displacement-based formulation, it achieves faster convergence in Newton--Raphson iterations, requires fewer load increments, and reduces the number of iterations per load increment.
 Moreover, the convergence rate of the Newton--Raphson scheme remains unaffected by an increasing slenderness of the rod.
 The improved computational robustness of the mixed formulation can also be observed in the intrinsically locking-free $\SE(3)$ interpolation.
 Another nice feature is that the mixed formulation naturally incorporates constrained rod theories, such as Kirchhoff--Love rods, providing a unified framework that encompasses Cosserat and Kirchhoff--Love rod models.